“Always use stop-loss orders.”

 “Why did I set that stop loss?
 I just missed out on one of the best trades of the day.”

 Right, this is true, you did miss out.
 But the key idea to remember is that in the long run, you are saving yourself lots of cash.

 You’re only going to see the money that you lose on a bad trade and the money you miss out on- you’ll never know how much you might have lost if you never used stop loss in the first place.
 This can lead you to think negatively about setting a stop loss order since all you see the money you could have made.

-Nailing down a proper stop loss strategy before you start trading is one of the best ways you can insure yourself from the always changing forex market.
+Nailing down a proper stop loss strategy before you start trading is one of the best ways you can ensure yourself from the always-changing forex market.

 Best Stop Loss Strategy

 It would be unfair for me to recommend the best stop loss strategy because the question is so broad.